Self-Evidence

 Your GOD will be my God.

-Forgetfulness of the world and of everything, except GOD. […]
+Forgetting the world and everything, except GOD. […]

-The direct physical perception of a state of affairs immediately legitimates a claim.
+Direct physical perception of a state of affairs immediately legitimizes a claim.
 There is no need to argue to see and claim that the snow is white.
-As the adage says “facts are the best arguments”; the question “Is snow white?” is not debatable (“a-stasic”, S. Stasis; Evidentiality).
+As the saying goes, “facts are the best arguments”; the question “Is snow white?” is not debatable (“a-stasic”, see stasis; evidentiality).

-From the philosophical point of view, Descartes has rejected the possibility of founding knowledge on sense data by the hypothesis of the “evil genius” (Descartes [1641], First Meditation).
+From a philosophical point of view, Descartes has rejected the possibility of basing knowledge on sensory data with the hypothesis of the “evil genius” (Descartes [1641], First Meditation).

 3. Intellectual intuition